Prakash4844/Hugo_Pages_Generator/README.md

 module, which is a modified version of Tkinter module. and HUGO CLI to generate pages.

 ### Features:
-- Generate 100's of Page in Seconds.
+- Generate 500 Pages in Seconds.
 - Custom Path option for better management.
 - Major Locale Support.
 - Custom file name or file count option.